Learn About Retinal Detachment

 How do I prevent Retinal Detachment?

 Use protective eye wear to prevent eye trauma, especially when playing racquet sports.
 Control your blood sugar carefully if you have diabetes.
-See your eye care specialist once a year.
+See your eye care professional once a year.
 You may need more frequent visits if you have risk factors for retinal detachment.
 Be alert to symptoms of new flashes of light and floaters.

 What are the latest Retinal Detachment Clinical Trials?